nayutaco/ptarmigan/docs/ptarmcli.md

 * connect peer
   * `-c NODE_ID@IPADDR:PORT` : new connection or already connected node
+    * get all channel information from peer with `--initroutesync`

 * information
   * `--getinfo` : get information